NotHammy/Data-Analyst-Portfolio/F1 Simulator Data/README.md

 ### Data-Driven Simulations:
 Engineers can run simulations using this dataset to test the effectiveness of their racing strategies.

-## Support Information:
-- For questions and/or support related to the created features, reach out to any of the contacts listed in the Contributors section.
-- For questions relating to the original raw data provided by Oracle, contact:

-**Name**: David Warton (Supervisor)
-**Email**: david.warton@unsw.edu.au

 ## Contributors:
 | **Name**        | **Email**                |
 |-----------------|--------------------------|